AngelinaPierre/AngularStudy/TourOfHeroes/angular-tour-of-heroes/README.md

 - The PUT method replaces an existing resource with a new set of values.
 - See the individual overloads for details on the return type.

+### HttpClient.post()
+- Constructs an observable that, when subscribed, causes the configured POST request to execute on the server.
+- The server responds with the location of the replaced resource.
+- See the individual overloads for details on the return type.

+### HttpClient.delete()
+- Constructs an observable that, when subscribed, causes the configured DELETE request to execute on the server.
+- See the individual overloads for details on the return type.

 <br>
 <hr>